Notdbrand/Maxwell-Legacy-Clicker/README.md

-# Maxwell-Clicker
+# Maxwell Clicker
-This is the IPA and source code for a Maxwell Clicker I made to start my legacy iOS development life
+This is the IPA and source code for a Maxwell Clicker I made.
+The reason for creating is to help familiarise myself with xcode so I can get started on developing legacy iOS apps.